-- 1. Adoption of the Dutch statutory annual accounts over the financial year 2020 - 2.
-Appointment of the external auditor for the financial year 2021 for purposes of Dutch law - 3.
-Release of each member of our board of directors from liability for the exercise of their duties during the financial year 2020 - 4.
-Appointment of Maxine Gowen, Ph.D. as non-executive director - 5.
+- Adoption of the Dutch statutory annual accounts over the financial year 2021 - 2.
+Appointment of the external auditor for the financial year 2022 for purposes of Dutch law - 3.
+Release of each member of our board of directors from liability for the exercise of their duties - 4.
+Re-appointment of Len Kanavy as non-executive director - 5.
 Granting authorization to acquire shares (or depository receipts for such shares) in the Company's capital - 6.
-Articles Amendment A-Approval of amendment of Articles of Association to increase authorized share capital and authorization to implement such amendment - 7.
-Articles Amendment B-Approval of amendment of Articles of Association to include U.S. federal forum selection clause and authorization to implement such amendment
+Approval of the amendment of the Non-Executive Director Compensation Program ("NED Program") to (i) increase the value of option awards granted under the NED Program to more closely align with the 50th percentile of the Company's U.S. peer group, and (ii) increase the amount by which the grant date fair value of option awards under the NED Program increases annually from 3% to up to 5%.
+The number of shares subject to such awards will continue to be determined in accordance with the NED Program - 7.
+Approval, on an Advisory (Non-Binding) Basis, of the Compensation of Our Named Executive Officers - 8.
+Approval, on an Advisory (Non-Binding) Basis, of the Frequency of Future Advisory Votes on the Compensation of Our Named Executive Officers